HumbertoFox/nextjs-kit-starter/README.en.md

 </div>

 ## 👤 Admin Registration Page (Next.js + Prisma)
 This project includes a protected admin registration page.
 The form is only accessible if no admin user exists yet in the database.
-It’s built with Next.js App Router, Prisma, bcrypt-ts, React Hooks, and Zod validation.
+It’s built with Next.js App Router, Prisma, bcrypt-ts, React Hooks,, shadcn-ui and Zod validation.

 ## 📁 File Structure